Skip to content

 Why Moore Homes Need Storm Shelters

 Moore is one of the most tornado-struck communities in the world.
 The May 3, 1999 tornado was an F5 that produced some of the highest winds ever measured near the surface as it moved through the Bridge Creek and Moore area.
-Just four years after a damaging 2003 tornado, the May 20, 2013 EF5 tore directly through Moore, killing 24 people, including children at Plaza Towers Elementary, and leveling entire neighborhoods.
+Another damaging tornado followed in 2003, and a decade later the May 20, 2013 EF5 tore directly through Moore, killing 24 people, including children at Plaza Towers Elementary, and leveling entire neighborhoods.

 From the Plaza Towers area to Westmoore and the Eastlake neighborhoods, Moore families know the risk in a way few communities do.
 Many treat a shelter not as optional but as essential.
 A unit built to FEMA P-320 or ICC-500 standards is engineered for the 250 mph design wind that defines an EF5, the exact threat Moore has faced more than once.